koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 ---

 #### Disable FIPS to allow Deployment on all components
-> NOTE: if you didnt DISA STIG the machine then you do not need to do this.
+> NOTE: if you didn't DISA STIG the machine, then you do not need to do this.

 - Disable FIPS